• About

 Garlic Labneh

 If you are a garlic lover, labneh is excellent with some mashed garlic.
-Garlic labneh is can be made with a mortar and pestle or garlic press.
+Garlic labneh is can be made with a mortar and pestle or a garlic press.
 Mash 1 clove of garlic with a pinch of salt for every 1 cup of labneh.
 Mix the mashed garlic and labneh well together.

 Za'atar Labneh